GaragePolitburo/FormSI060719/README.md

 `marketWithdrawWei()`

-Enables a user to withdraw ether after a successful sale, after accepting a bid, after withdrawing a bid, or after another address outbids the user.
+Enables a user to withdraw ether after a successful sale, after accepting a bid, after withdrawing a bid, or after another address outbids.
+When a user (identified by `address`) calls `marketWithdrawWei()`, the amount `marketPendingWithdrawals(address)` is transferred to the user's address.

 ## ERC721 Functions